 Even with the disappointing finish, there was little doubt that Brady remained the gold standard at the game's most important position, as illustrated by the NFL Network's designation of him as the league's top-ranked player heading into 2018.
 While there were signs of slippage — Brady threw 11 interceptions, his highest total since 2013 — the veteran QB continued to come up big when it counted, guiding New England to the Super Bowl for the ninth time in his remarkable career.

 Unlike matchups from previous years, Super Bowl LIII between the Patriots and Los Angeles Rams was a low-scoring affair, and Brady didn't even throw a touchdown.
 Yet, there he was engineering a pair of fourth-quarter scoring drives that helped the Patriots pull away for the 13-3 win, giving the quarterback an incredible sixth Super Bowl victory — the most for any player, at any position.

-Along with being a football champion, Brady was also chosen as one of People magazine's "50 Most Beautiful People" in 2002 and hosted the popular comedy show Saturday Night Live in 2005.
+Along with being a football champion, Brady was chosen as one of People magazine's "50 Most Beautiful People" in 2002 and hosted the popular comedy show Saturday Night Live in 2005.